Sanya-1993/GWG_analysis/README.md

 A panel dataset was used for analysis containing GWG for those employed, political party affiliation, state-level pay transparency prohibition laws and their year of enactment as well as various control variables for the years 2010-2019.
 The final dataset was constructed at a state-year level.

+## Pre-requisites

+The dataset used for analysis is given in the repository and is titled "GWG.csv".

+The following packages require installation:
+- conda install -c conda-forge ffmpeg (for generating maps)